 FEMtools Modal Parameter Extractor

-Modal Parameter Extraction using an Advanced Polyreference
+Advanced Modal Parameter Extraction using Global and Local

 The FEMtools Modal Parameter Extractor (Ft-MPE) module is a FEMtools add-on tool for extracting modal